deroproject/derohe/guide/examples/token_sc_guide.md

 ## Dero Stargate DVM Smart Contracts guide to install and test various function of private token Smart Contract.

+**All wallet Address need to be registerd first with SC they need to interact with.
+This condition will be removed in future.**

 **Download** Dero Stargate testnet [source](https://git.dero.io/DeroProject/derosuite_stargate) and [binaries](https://git.dero.io/DeroProject/Dero_Stargate_testnet_binaries).

 **Start Dero daemon in testnet mode.**